-Once released, your financial aid award will be posted in My FA Access, WashU’s online student financial aid portal.
+Once released, your financial aid award will be posted in your financial aid portal.
 Your award could be made up of a combination of different types of aid, including grants, scholarships, loans, and federal work study funds.

 To qualify for financial aid, you must complete the application process.

 Types of aid

 Grants don’t have to be repaid.
 They are offered by the federal government, states governments, as well as private institutions.Grants

 Scholarships don’t have to be repaid.
 Many scholarships are based on academic and other achievements, rather than financial need.Scholarships

 Loans are money that you borrow and must be repaid with interest.
 Loans are offered by both the federal government and private institutions.Loans